lexman/tuttle/doc/tutorial_musketeers/tutorial.md

 lexman@lexman-pc:~/tuttle_tutorial$
 ```

-Here, we have defined that we don't want invalidation if it has to remove more than 5 seconds of processing.
+Here, we have specifically stated we don't want invalidation if it has to remove more than 5 seconds of processing.
 That's why
 tuttle has stopped.

 This feature can prove very useful when you merge modifications from your teammates.